-Following on from our Look Good in Lockdown article, below are some tips to get the most from your session.
+Following on from our Look Good in Lockdown article, below are some tips to get the most from your virtual headshot session.

 You’ll want to work out the most appropriate clothing for your headshot session beforehand.

-It’s difficult to give completely generic advice through a blog post as we work with such a wide variety of people but you should consider where is your headshot going to be seen and who it needs to appeal to.
+It’s difficult to give completely generic advice through a web page as we work with such a wide variety of people but you should consider where your headshot going to be seen/used and who it needs to appeal to.

 Solid colours are generally your best options and will ensure that your images remain timeless with fewer distracting elements.